GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 &nbsp;

-&nbs;
+&nbsp;

+&nbsp;

 # 00:48:30 Carol's Egg Basket

 In build up to this scene, ice settings, like the Helen ice bed / ice hotel.
 Metaphors of state enforcement via northern police lights / ice / lesbian outlaws.
 The ski resort / lodge in the ice / lodging ice hotel / drinks.

-All this thrusts the Christmas December 25 season real-world to the real-world Easter Sunday "eggs" emphasis throughout the show.
+All this thrusts the Christmas December 25 season (Episode 9, season ending, Winter Solstice) real-world to the real-world Easter Sunday "eggs" emphasis throughout the show.
 Omelets and Carol's frozen eggs.
 Carol uses the word "my eggs".

-[March 25 vs. December 25.
-Lady Day.](../Everything_Media_Ecology/Everything_is_Lady_Day.md) Who is the book author, story writer, of science fiction John 1:1 - womankind of outer-space messages from an alien planet?
+[March 25 spring fertility vs. December 25 birthing. **Lady Day** in March.](../Everything_Media_Ecology/Everything_is_Lady_Day.md) Who is the book author, story writer, of science fiction John 1:1 - womankind of outer-space messages from an alien planet?